Designations Congruent with Things: Chapter 14

 “It was not a lucky jacket,” Newton says.

 “On the contrary, it was an extremely ‘lucky’ jacket,” Hermann replies dryly.
-“It was however, also a ruined jacket, and I do nothing but commend your instinct to incinerate your contaminated clothing.”
+“It was however, also a ‘ruined’ jacket, and I do nothing but commend your instinct to incinerate contaminated clothing.”

-“Yeah,” Newton says, “though that might have been your influence.
-It’s hard to tell.
-It wasn’t really a typical day.”
+“Yeah,” Newton says, “though that might’ve been your influence.
+It’s hard to tell.”

-“I suggest you avoid excessive analysis at the present time,” Hermann says.
+“I suggest you avoid detailed analysis at present,” Hermann advises.

-“Noted, dude,” Newton says.
+“Noted, dude,” Newton replies.
 “Already in practice.
-Like, for example, I am not questioning the why of my loss of fine motor control, or my crappy smooth pursuit when it comes to visual tracking.
-I’m assuming that there will be a time that my musculoskeletal system starts taking orders from my brain again.
-Kind of makes you wonder what exactly—” he breaks off, both hands coming up, his skin blanching, his breathing a sudden, shallow struggle.
+Like, for example, I’m not questioning the why of my loss of fine motor control, or my crappy smooth pursuit when it comes to visual tracking.
+I’m assuming there will be a time my musculoskeletal system starts taking orders from my brain again.
+Kinda makes you wonder what—” he breaks off, both hands coming up, his skin blanching, his breathing a sudden, shallow struggle.

-“You are fine,” Hermann says for the fourth time that morning, his hand closing around Newton’s elbow, right above the joint.
+“You are fine,” Hermann says for the fourth time that morning, his hand closed around Newton’s elbow, right above the joint.

-More than anything he wants to know what it is that Newton is experiencing in these moments.
+More than anything he wants to know what Newton is experiencing in these moments.
 Is he panicking?
 Is he having an immersive mnemonic experience?
 Is it something else?

-“You are fine,” Hermann says, lying to him, lying to him.
+“You are fine,” Hermann continues, lying to him, lying to him.
 Possibly.
 Possibly lying to him.
-He doesn’t know.

-He wonders if it’s possible, neurologically, for Newton to get lost in his own mind, to become mired in some pathologic circuit that should not be there, that does not belong, that should never have been laid down.
+He wonders if it’s neurologically possible for Newton to get lost in his own mind, to become mired in a pathologic circuit that should not be there, that doesn’t belong, that should never have been laid down.

-“You are fine,” Hermann says, shaking him gently.
+“You are fine.”
+Hermann shakes him gently.
 “We are in San Francisco.
 In a hotel room.
 We had a disconcertingly gratis breakfast.”

 He has no idea if Newton is processing any of this.